Maltanno/Phase1_Project/README.md

 ### Recommendation
 Pairs or, as found, trios who make the highest RoI are:
-- Steven Schneider, Oren Peli, Jason Blum;
+- Steven Schneider, Oren Peli, Jason Blum
-- Michael Bay, Andrew Form, Brad Fuller;
+- Michael Bay, Andrew Form, Brad Fuller

 Or for something more family friendly
 - Janet Healy & Christopher Meledandri